To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-A particularly versatile and intelligent dog breed, it is no surprise that the Labrador Retriever has been named the American Kennel Club’s most popularly registered dog for the past four years in a row.
-Beating out other popular breeds such the German Shepherd Dogs, Yorkshire Terriers, Golden Retrievers and even the incredibly intelligent Poodle, the Labrador Retriever certainly stands a notch above the rest.
+A particularly versatile and intelligent dog breed, it is no surprise that the Labrador Retriever has been among the American Kennel Club’s most popularly registered dog breeds for the past three decades.
+Beating out other popular breeds including the German Shepherd, Yorkshire Terrier, Golden Retriever and even the incredibly intelligent Poodle, the Labrador Retriever certainly stands a notch above the rest.

-What Did the Lab’s Ancestors Do?
+What Did Its Ancestors Do?

 As the Labrador Retriever breed came to its own breed it became a popular fishing boat dog among fishermen in the St. John’s area.
 Not only was the Labrador Retriever prized for its retrieval ability but its loyalty and good work ethic resulting from its eager to please nature kept the Labrador Retriever as a working breed of dog.
 While the Labrador Retriever thrived as a water dog in the St. John’s area they also found themselves being brought back to England in the 1800’s which served as a central command for the Newfoundland fishing industry.
 During this time kennels popped up around England and the Labrador became a popular hunting dog among waterfowl hunters.

-How the Labrador Retriever Came to Be
+How The Labrador Retriever Came To Be

 It was upon bringing the Labrador Retriever back to England that the breed found its official ancestry with the breeding program implemented by the Duke of Buccleuch.
 It is ascertained by Labrador aficionados that the modern day Labrador has its roots with the two dogs given to the Duke to assist in his program: Avon and Ned.